TheTechRobo/bullseye/README.md

 This repository specifically includes the frontend (the `server` directory) and the client (the `client` directory), which are the generic parts.
 There is currently no director.
 Other parts are pipeline-specific; when writing them, you will probably want to link to the `common` crate provided in this repo.

+## Testing
+- **Server**: Run `cargo test` in the server directory.
+The error handling tests are designed to work on a 50MiB filesystem.
+Mount a 50MiB tmpfs to the server data directory before starting.

 ## Known issues
 The code isn't great, because I used this project as a chance to become better with Rust.
-It should work (tests coming soon™) but it might be a little hard to read at times.
+It might be a little hard to read at times.
 Patches welcome! :-)

 ## License